omics-lab/VirusTaxo/README.md

 ## VirusTaxo: Taxonomic classification of viruses from metagenomic contigs

-VirusTaxo provides taxonomic classification of virus sequences.
 VirusTaxo has an average accuracy of 93% at genus level across DNA and RNA viruses.

 ### 1. Running VirusTaxo
 #### Requirements